2rba/associated_scope/README.md

 # AssociatedScope

-###Preloadable and reusable ActiveRecord scope
+This gem allows to define ActiveRecord scope (relation) what can be eager loaded like model association

+###WHY
+To solve N+1 query issues.
+Solving N+1 queries for custom relations might be a complicated task

+###WHAT
-Associated scope allow to define ActiveRecord associations outside models as extention to an existing model associations.
+Associated scope allow to define ActiveRecord associations as extention for an existing model associations.

 ```ruby
 class Post < ApplicationRecord